pilif/pilif.github.com/_posts/2013-07-12-how-to-accept-ssl-client-certificates.md

 ### Apache

-As with nginx, enxure that SSL is enabled.
+As with nginx, ensure that SSL is enabled.
 Then set `SSLCACertificateFile` to the path to your CA's certificate.
 Then set `SSLVerifyClient` to `require` ([docs](http://httpd.apache.org/docs/2.4/mod/mod_ssl.html)).